Summer Journalism Institute

 The best way to contact the Institute is via e-mail to the Director at email@example.com.

 After you have been accepted, you will receive notification by e-mail and mail of your acceptance.
-You should read all of the information in the files below and fill out the necessary forms.
-Bring the forms with you when you register at UF Housing.

 We hope to see you on campus this summer.